 Stale Bill of Lading Example:

-Let us understand the stale bill of lading term with an example.
+Let us try to understand the stale bill of lading term with an example.

 An exporter in Malaysia signs a sales contract with an US importer for the sale of refined palm oil.
 The payment term is letter of credit.
 The importer have issued the letter of credit in favor of the exporter.